ECP-WarpX/WarpX/CONTRIBUTING.rst

 ---------------------

 - For indentation, WarpX uses four spaces (no tabs)
+  - Some text editors automatically modify the files you open.
+    We recommend to turn on to remove trailing spaces and replace Tabs with 4 spaces.
 - The number of characters per line should be <100

+  - Exception: in documentation files (``.rst``/``.md``) use one sentence per line independent of its number of characters, which will allow easier edits.
+- Space before and after assignment operator (``=``)
 - To define a function , for e.g., ``myfunction()`` use a space between the name of the function and the paranthesis - ``myfunction ()``.
   To call the function, the space is not required, i.e., just use ``myfunction()``.